geilerloui/deep-learning/README.md

 ### 2. Neural Networks - Tensorflow, Keras, TFLearn

-* [Miniflow](): is about Differentiable Graphs, the abstraction that tensorflow use to run and train networks.
+* [Lesson 1: Miniflow](): is about Differentiable Graphs, the abstraction that tensorflow use to run and train networks.
 Miniflow will be our very own version of tensorflow.
-* [Intro to Keras](https://github.com/geilerloui/deep-learning/tree/master/student-admissions-keras): with a mini-project on student admission test
+* [Lesson 2: Intro to Keras](https://github.com/geilerloui/deep-learning/tree/master/student-admissions-keras): with a mini-project on student admission test
-* [Intro to TFLearn](https://github.com/udacity/deep-learning/tree/master/intro-to-tflearn): A couple introductions to a high-level library for building neural networks.
+* [Lesson 3: Intro to TFLearn](https://github.com/udacity/deep-learning/tree/master/intro-to-tflearn): A couple introductions to a high-level library for building neural networks.

-* Lessons on Tensorflow:
+* Lesson 4: Lessons on Tensorflow:
   * [Basic Data Types and Functions](https://github.com/geilerloui/deep-learning/blob/master/Lesson_NeuralNets/Intro_to_TensorFlow.ipynb): What is ```tf```, ```Session, constant, placeholder, feed_dict, add, subtract ..., cast, Variable, zeros, truncated_normal, Cross Entropy and Softmax```
   * [Mini-batch and Epochs](https://github.com/geilerloui/deep-learning/blob/master/Lesson_NeuralNets/Mini-batch_Epochs.ipynb): Mini-batching is a technique for training on subsets of the dataset instead of all the data at one time.
 An Epoch is a single forward and backward pass on the whole dataset.
 We downloaded the data with ```Keras```
   * [Multilayer Perceptron](https://github.com/geilerloui/deep-learning/blob/master/Lesson_NeuralNets/Deep_Neural_Network-1.ipynb) The data will be downloaded with the new feature ```tf.data```
   * [Save and Restore TensorFlow models](https://github.com/geilerloui/deep-learning/blob/master/Lesson_NeuralNets/Deep_Neural_Network-2_Save_Restore_models.ipynb)
   * [Loading the Weights and Biases into a new model](https://github.com/geilerloui/deep-learning/blob/master/Lesson_NeuralNets/Deep_Neural_Network-3_Loading_weights_in_new_model.ipynb)
   * [Early Termination, Regularization and Dropout](https://github.com/geilerloui/deep-learning/blob/master/Lesson_NeuralNets/Deep_Neural_Network-4_Early_termination_regularization_dropout.ipynb)
   * [Intro to TensorFlow](https://github.com/udacity/deep-learning/tree/master/intro-to-tensorflow): Starting building neural networks with Tensorflow.

 ### 3. Convolutional Neural Networks